ErikMargaryan/online-library/README.md

 10. **Database Normalization:** Did database normalization for importing user data.

-11. **CSV Data Import:** Imported user data from CSV files into different database tables using OpenCSV.
+11. **CSV Data Import:** Imported user data from CSV files into different database tables using OpenCSV library.

 12. **Book Data Upload:** Uploaded book data into the database to enrich the library collection.